blekenbleu/Fake8/README.md

 - [Communicate with Serial Port in C#](https://www.c-sharpcorner.com/UploadFile/eclipsed4utoo/communicating-with-serial-port-in-C-Sharp/) *c-sharp corner*
   - Introduces delegate for cross-thread data transfer and a read thread, which `SerialDataReceivedEventHandler` would make redundant.
 - [**Signed com0com** Null-modem emulator](https://pete.akeo.ie/2011/07/com0com-signed-drivers.html) - Link for [Installing;&nbsp; FAQs](https://raw.githubusercontent.com/paulakg4/com0com/master/ReadMe)

+### C# delegate and callback words of wisdom
+- callback()s run in other threads, can set only statics while invoked
+	- have some static class for handling callback updates asynchronously